Charlottesville focuses on healing as Unite the Right heads to Washington

 Breaking News Emails

-Last year's tumultuous clashes in Charlottesville gripped the nation and became a flash point in a renewed discussion about the state of race relations in America.
+CHARLOTTESVILLE, Va. — Residents, protesters and others gathered in this Virginia city on Sunday to mark the anniversary of tumultuous clashes that took place one year ago, renewing heated discussions about the state of race relations in America.

+On Sunday, a gathering of college students, clergy members and anti-fascists remained peaceful as they waved flags, played music and chanted.
+Meanwhile, in this city's downtown, dozens of people gathered to pay respects to Heather Heyer, the civil rights activist who was killed one year ago amid violent clashes between white nationalist and anti-fascist counter-protesters here.

-White nationalists and anti-fascist counter-protesters clashed violently, and video later showed that officers watched as people were beaten.
-A scathing independent report released in December found multiple failures by Charlottesville city officials and police.
+Video later showed that officers at last year's rally watched as people were beaten, and a scathing independent report released in December found multiple failures by Charlottesville city officials and police.
+But on Sunday, dozens of officers — some wearing riot helmets — guarded Heyer's memorial site, the road where she died that also now carries her name.

-Now those in the city are looking back at the events of a year ago and commemorating civil rights activist Heather Heyer, 32, who was killed when James Alex Fields Jr. plowed through a crowd of counter-protesters.
+Heyer, 32, was killed when James Alex Fields Jr. plowed through a crowd of counter-protesters at this very site one year ago.
 Two Virginia state troopers also died when their helicopter crashed as they helped monitor the scene.

+Now Heyer has become a symbol of opposition to the white supremacist organizations that took to these streets in protest last year.
+At the site where she was killed, people laid flowers and signs that said "LOVE" or wrote phrases like "NEVER FORGET" with chalk on the sidewalk or bricks of the nearby building.
+Dozens of people here began linking arms and putting their hands over their hearts in the early afternoon.
+Nearby, volunteers handed out water and snacks on this hot Virginia day.

-Susan Bro, Heyer's mother, told MSNBC she will put flowers on the street on Sunday to commemorate her daughter's memory.
+Susan Bro, Heyer's mother, told MSNBC she plans to join the people there and put flowers on the street on Sunday to commemorate her daughter's memory.
 "Then I'm going to keep continuing with the work as I see fit — to move racial justice forward," she said.

-Events centered on peace and healing will take place in Charlottesville this weekend amid cordoned off downtown streets and significantly increased police presence.
+Events centered on peace and healing are taking place in Charlottesville this weekend amid cordoned off downtown streets.
+Police arrested three men on Saturday in separate incidents.
+One for trespassing twice in a cordoned off zone, the second for possessing prohibited items and the third for being drunk in public.

 Meanwhile, the organizers of Unite the Right, the "white civil rights" rally at the epicenter of last year's violence, have moved this year's follow-up event to Washington, about 100 miles to the northeast.

-Upwards of 4,300 people could collectively descend on D.C., according to the permit applications filed to the National Park Service, including members of Black Lives Matter and Shut It Down D.C., a coalition of counter-protesters.
+Upwards of 4,300 people could collectively descend on D.C. on Sunday, according to the permit applications filed to the National Park Service, including members of Black Lives Matter and Shut It Down D.C., a coalition of counter-protesters.

 Washington officials and law enforcement say they're bracing for a wave of demonstrations that have the potential to create chaos similar to what unfolded on Aug.
 12, 2017.